SamuelVanie/quote-generator/README.md

 # quote-generator
-Run script with AWS with Next.JS
+Run script in AWS with Next.JS